andreas-zeller/papers-as-modules/README.md

 ## Papers as Modules

-As a thought experiment, let us assume some classic papsr would be available as a notebook - for instance, the 1989 paper ["An empirical study of the reliability of UNIX utilities"](https://dl.acm.org/citation.cfm?id=96279) by Bart Miller and his students.
+As a thought experiment, let us assume some classic paper would be available as a notebook - for instance, the 1989 paper ["An empirical study of the reliability of UNIX utilities"](https://dl.acm.org/citation.cfm?id=96279) by Bart Miller and his students.
 This paper introduced the idea of "fuzzing" – that is, feeding random inputs into a program to see whether one can trigger a malfunction that way.
 The key ingredient to this is a fuzzing function that produces such a random input.
 Today, we could define it as follows:

 ```python